AdamSiddique/ArtBay/Readme.md

 > Note: The SECRET_KEY parameter must be non empty

-2. In `ArtBay/utils/choices.py` modify the `DATABASE_PATH` to the absolute path of the artworks.csv dataset.
-The dataset can be found at `dataset/archive/artworks.csv`.

-3. Navigate to `ArtBay/` and use pip to install the required modules e.g. with the command `pip3 install -r requirements.txt`.
+2. Navigate to `ArtBay/` and use pip to install the required modules e.g. with the command `pip3 install -r requirements.txt`.

-4. Navigate to `ArtBay/utils` and run `python init_db.py` using your local Python 3 installation.
+3. Navigate to `ArtBay/utils` and run `python init_db.py` using your local Python 3 installation.
 This will initialise the database with the values from the dataset.

 > Note: Currently only the first 100 artworks from the dataset are put into the database as the process takes a lot of time.
 This can be modified by changing the `MAX_NUM` variable in `init_db.py`